 OEM Insight

-New brands often ask one supplier to do too many categories.
+Many new brands ask one supplier to produce too many categories.

 Gymshark avoids this by building a multi-factory ecosystem.